 In this scenario, we’ll assume no side hustle income and no plans to earn any, while still trying to retire at age 55.
 Well, the good is for Steve – that works – assuming a solid 6% rate of return pre-retirement, and post-retirement to age 95, our friend Steve has no problem meeting his desired spend.

 How your side hustle can help you retire earlier – Scenario 2

-In this scenario, we’ll assume some small side hustle income that delivers about $1,000 per month and is taxable until age 55.
+In this scenario, we’ll assume some small side hustle income that delivers about $1,000 per month that is 100% taxable until age 55.
 Steve will continue to max out his TFSA so this money will be invested in a taxable account at 6% return pre-retirement and post-retirement.

 Steve can likely retire 3 years earlier or simply enjoy spending more money when he does get there at age 55.